talbii/talbis-golfing-languages/README.md

 # talbi's Golfing Languages

-A collection of golfing languages I have written over time.
+A collection of golfing languages I have written over time. (actually mostly Esolangs)

 **Note.** I cannot guarantee that the supplied interpreters/compilers work, nor that these languages are any useful (even for golfing).